raeedcho/temper-zmk-config/README.md

-# Chocofi Temper ZMK Config
+# temper ZMK Config

-This is my personal ZMK config for the [Chocofi Temper](https://github.com/raeedcho/chocofi-temper).
+This is my personal ZMK config for the [temper](https://github.com/raeedcho/chocofi-temper).

 Some notes about this config:
 - Four main layers (default, numbers/symbols, navigation, and function)